MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables-query.md

 ## How it works

 SQL external table queries are translated from Kusto Query Language (KQL) to SQL.
-The implementation of SQL external table queries pushes down the KQL operators and filters, such as [where](../query/whereoperator.md), [project](../query/projectoperator.md), and [count](../query/countoperator.md), into the SQL query.
-These operators are then executed directly in the SQL query against the external table.
+The operators after the [external_table](../query/externaltablefunction.md) function call, such as [where](../query/whereoperator.md), [project](../query/projectoperator.md), [count](../query/countoperator.md), and so on, are pushed down and translated into a single SQL query to be executed against the target SQL table.

 ## Example